MiningMark48/tidal-time-track-electron/README.md

 Please report and issues or suggestions to the [issue tracker](https://github.com/MiningMark48/tidal-time-track-electron/issues).

 # Additional Information
+Tidal Time Tracker is built on a version of Google Chrome using a library known as [Electron](https://electronjs.org/).

 Application data is saved under `AppData > Roaming (%AppData%) > tidal-time-track` on Windows.
 This directory contains the application logs.